 - Use an alarm or similar device to wake up exactly when you need to.
 Even if you’re unemployed or otherwise free to wake up at any time you want, investing in a smart alarm or a special lamp is a good idea.
 These alarms and lamps wake you up without instantly shocking you out of deeper sleep, usually through sleep stage detection or by slowly increasing the light in your room to emulate sunrise.
 Your circadian rhythm is governed by an internal biological clock that responds to light levels around you, so these lamps can help you feel refreshed when you get up.

-- Avoid daytime naps.
-Short sleepers are sometimes tempted to take quick daytime naps to “freshen up,” but this can disrupt their sleep schedule and do more harm than good.
+- Manage your daytime naps.
+Short sleepers are sometimes tempted to take a quick daytime nap to “freshen up,” but this can disrupt their sleep schedule and do more harm than good.
 It’s good to be very tired before you hit the sack, as it can help you sleep for longer.

 Michael is a professional writer based in Boston and someone who has always been fascinated with the mysteries of sleep.
 When he’s not reading about new sleep studies and working on our news section, you can find him playing video games or visiting local comic book stores.